 A = VΛV–1.

-A good example is provided by the coefficient matrix of the ordinary differential equation in the previous section:
+A good example is the coefficient matrix of this ordinary differential equation:

 A = 0 -6 -1 6 2 -16 -5 20 -10

 produces a column vector containing the eigenvalues.
 For this matrix, the eigenvalues are complex:

 The real part of each of the eigenvalues is negative, so eλt approaches zero as t increases.
 The nonzero imaginary part of two of the eigenvalues, ±ω, contributes the oscillatory component, sin(ωt), to the solution of the differential equation.

 eig computes the eigenvectors and stores the eigenvalues in a diagonal matrix:

 [V,D] = eig(A) V = -0.8326 0.2003 - 0.1394i 0.2003 + 0.1394i -0.3553 -0.2110 - 0.6447i -0.2110 + 0.6447i -0.4248 -0.6930 -0.6930 D = -3.0710 0 0 0 -2.4645+17.6008i 0 0 0 -2.4645-17.6008i

 The first eigenvector is real and the other two vectors are complex conjugates of each other.
 All three vectors are normalized to have Euclidean length,

 V*D*inv(V), which can be written more succinctly as